-England will be one of the favourites to win this summer's Women's World Cup after triumphing at the European Championship in 2022, beating Germany to lift their first major international title in front of a home crowd at Wembley.
+England will be one of the favourites to win this summer's Women's World Cup after triumphing at the Euros in 2022, beating Germany to lift their first major international title in front of a home crowd at Wembley.

-It was a second successive Euros trophy for head coach Sarina Wiegman, who lifted it with her native Netherlands in 2017.
+It was a second successive triumph for head coach Sarina Wiegman, who lifted the same trophy with her native Netherlands in 2017.
 Two years after that, she led the country to a World Cup final.

 Can she repeat the trick?
 The Lionesses will certainly believe they can help her to do as much - and even go one further - such is the confidence that Euros victory has given them.